rbenwallace/one-record-server-java/README.md

 You can find further information about ONE Record specifications on the [main Github repository](https://github.com/IATA-Cargo/ONE-Record), on the [ONE Record Developer Poral](http://www.onerecordcargo.org/index.html) and on the [IATA dedicated webpage](https://www.iata.org/en/programs/cargo/e/one-record/).

+# build python test
+run python3 -py_file_name in the same directory where the python files live